-When one stops to ponder the relationship of stylus to groove, the numbers boggle the mind.
+When one stops to ponder the relationship of the stylus to groove, the numbers boggle the mind.
 Groove width on a vinyl LP ranges from .001" - .0014" (.025mm - .035mm).
 Contrast that with a human hair which measures .006" - .007" (.17mm - .181mm) and it's amazing that vinyl reproduction works at all, much less as well as it does.
 With those numbers in mind, you quickly realize how critical cartridge alignment becomes.
-The relationship of stylus to groove is incredibly minute, requiring precise alignment, with no room for error.
+The relationship of the stylus to the groove is incredibly minute, requiring precise alignment, with no room for error.
 Furthermore, poor alignment can lead to asymmetrical stylus and record wear.
 The stylus exerts tremendous forces on the groove walls.
 Though a tracking force of 1.5 grams seems rather insignificant, when translated to the small contact area of the stylus, we're looking at about 340 pounds per square inch!

 Now that you're afraid to go near your cartridge, be heartened, setup is not as difficult as you might think.
-With the help of a few simple tools, and equipped with some basic knowledge, you can fine tune your analog rig for optimum performance.
+With the help of a few simple tools, and equipped with some basic knowledge, you can fine-tune your analog rig for optimum performance.
 Let's take a look at the areas of adjustment.

-Vertical Tracking Force (VTF): Setting tracking force is the very first step in setting up a cartridge (though it will be repeated later to fine tune).
+Vertical Tracking Force (VTF): Setting tracking force is the very first step in setting up a cartridge (though it will be repeated later to fine-tune).
 The cartridge manufacturer will recommend a range (e.g. 1.75g - 2.0g) that is appropriate for their design.
 Too little tracking force and the stylus will not seat properly in the groove, too much tracking force and you'll overload the internal suspension, and both resulting in a loss of performance.
-Interestingly, too little tracking is more likely to increase wear than a setting which is slightly too high.
+Interestingly, too little tracking is more likely to increase wear than a setting that is slightly too high.

 More than just applying force to seat the stylus in the groove, the correct tracking force aligns the internal generator assembly.
-For a finely tuned rig, it is important to experiment within the manufacturers recommended range to find the precise point that gives the best sound.
+For a finely tuned rig, it is important to experiment within the manufacturer's recommended range to find the precise point that gives the best sound.
 The amount of difference between the different settings within the range may be significant or negligible depending on the cartridge brand/model and the resolution of the system to reveal the changes.

 There are a number of options when it comes to tracking force calibration, which one is best will be determined by the quality of the system involved.
-A quick adjustment using graduations on the arm or an inexpensive balance beam scale is adequate for modest systems, but is not accurate enough for a high end turntable set up.
-At that level we strongly recommend the use of a digital stylus force gauge, such as the DS-1 from Ortofon (pictured).
+A quick adjustment using graduations on the arm or an inexpensive balance beam scale is adequate for modest systems but is not accurate enough for a high-end turntable set up.
+At that level, we strongly recommend the use of a digital stylus force gauge, such as the DS-1 from Ortofon (pictured).

 Overhang: As the stylus tracks across the record, it is important that the stylus remain tangent to the groove.
 Setting overhang we are aligning the cartridge to follow that ideal arc across the record.
 In a radial tracking tonearm, there are only a couple of points when it actually is tangent (null points).
 Without getting overly bogged down in technicalities, there are at least a couple of theories about where the null points should be, and so some gauges are slightly different than others depending on which the manufacturer thinks is best.

-Correct VTA is achieved when the angle of the playback stylus matches that of the cutting stylus used to make the original master lacquer.
+Correct VTA/SRA is achieved when the angle of the playback stylus matches that of the cutting stylus used to make the original master lacquer.
 Because the angle of the record lathe cutter head (normally specified as twenty degrees, plus or minus five degrees) varies to some degree from manufacturer to manufacturer, we must adjust our VTA to achieve optimum playback results.
-Other variables such as record thickness, stylus shape and variations in cartridge construction, also make VTA adjustment necessary.
+Other variables such as record thickness, stylus shape, and variations in cartridge construction, also make VTA adjustment necessary.

 Azimuth: Even more critical (in my opinion) to proper set-up than VTA, is cartridge azimuth.
-Unfortunately VTA gets all the press, therefore many people are not aware of the importance of this adjustment.
+Unfortunately, VTA gets all the press, therefore many people are not aware of the importance of this adjustment.
 What is azimuth?
-Looking at the cartridge body from the front, it is the left to right tilt of the cartridge body.
+Looking at the cartridge body from the front, it is the left-to-right tilt of the cartridge body.
 Contrary to popular belief, azimuth is not necessarily correct with the sides of the cartridge body are perpendicular to the record surface.
 What we're actually looking for is the correct relationship of the stylus to the groove.
 Unfortunately, the vast majority of styli are not mounted perpendicular to the bottom of the cartridge body, thus making azimuth set-up by sight alone erroneous.
 And with the current trend toward decreasing stylus size, even seeing the stylus without the aid of magnification borders on the improbable.
 The "eyeball" or "mirror" method should only be employed if other more sophisticated methods are unavailable.

 The gold standard for determining the correct azimuth is a dedicated cartridge analyzer or Fosgate Fozgometer from Musical Surroundings (pictured).
 A test tone (typically 1kHz) is played on one channel while the analyzer looks at the output from the opposite channel.
 This crosstalk is a measure of cartridge separation.
 When the crosstalk is at its lowest, and equal on both channels, the azimuth is optimized.
 If you can obtain a test record, an oscilloscope or accurate digital voltmeter can be substituted for the dedicated cartridge analyzer mentioned above.